mapprotocol/atlas/docs/relayer/Relayer-Contract.md

 Every node can participate as a relayer to proposal new blocks with account (100 relayer only).
 Depending on the performance,the registered accounts will be elected as relayer every epoch (about 10000 block number).
-And election time is before 200 block number in the current epoch.
+The election time is before 200 block number in the current epoch.
-If relayer not completes task (about synchronising 1000 block) in current epoch, it will be not elected as relayer next epoch.
+If relayer not completes a task (about synchronising 1000 block) in the current epoch, it will be not elected as relayer next epoch.

 ## Contract Address